saqibroy/web-crawler-dashboard/client/README.md

 # React + TypeScript + Vite

+## Status Filtering Design Decision

+Status filtering is implemented via the DashboardStats cards at the top of the dashboard for a more discoverable and user-friendly experience.
+This avoids redundant filters in the table header and keeps the UI clean and intuitive.
+The table header does not include a status filter dropdown to prevent confusion and maintain a single, clear filtering mechanism.

 ## SEO & Metadata

 This project includes basic SEO and metadata best practices, even though it is a dashboard-style application not intended for public indexing.
 Each page sets a dynamic `<title>` and `<meta name="description">` using a reusable `SeoHelmet` component.
 Additionally, a `<meta name="robots" content="noindex">` tag is included to prevent search engines from indexing the dashboard, as is standard for internal tools.